HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🙋 explained
-  - identifier
+  - identifier: 🙋 explained
-  - variable
+  - variable: 🙋 explained
-  - constant
+  - constant: 🙋 explained
-  - scalar
+  - scalar: 🙋 explained
-  - literal
+  - literal: 🙋 explained
-  - expression
+  - expression: 🙋 explained
-  - heap
+  - heap: 🖐️ used
-  - function
+  - function: 🖐️ used
-  - procedure
+  - procedure: 🎓 known
-  - method
+  - method: 🖐️ used
-  - class
+  - class: 🖐️ used
   - prototype
-  - event
+  - event: 🖐️ used
-  - type
+  - type: 🖐️ used
-  - primitive types
+  - primitive types: 🖐️ used
   - reference types
   - flag
-  - lexical scope
+  - lexical scope: 🖐️ used
   - code block
-  - conditions
+  - conditions: 🖐️ used
-  - loops
+  - loops: 🖐️ used
   - assignment
-  - regular expression
+  - regular expression: 🖐️ used
   - interface
   - contract
   - module
-  - call stack
+  - call stack: 🖐️ used
 - Functions
-  - signature
+  - signature: 🖐️ used
-  - argument
+  - argument: 🖐️ used
-  - parameter
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
-  - lambda expression
+  - lambda expression: 🖐️ used
-  - side effects
+  - side effects: 🖐️ used
-  - closure
+  - closure: 🖐️ used
   - partial application
   - curry
-  - higher order
+  - higher order: 🖐️ used
-  - recursion
+  - recursion: 🖐️ used
-  - callback
+  - callback: 🖐️ used
   - listener
   - compose
   - pipe